wttech/bobcat/docs/_docs/templates.md

 ### AEM BDD Template

+Bobcat is a test framework which supports AEM.
+That's why this template represents sample AEM Author tests.
+Test implementation is present in more human friendly way - it use [Cucumber](https://docs.cucumber.io/).

 More details: [here]({{site.baseurl}}/docs/templates/bobcat-aem-bdd/)
 {: .notice--info}

 ### AEM JUnit Template

 This template represents simple and popular [JUnit](https://junit.org) implementation of automated test.
-Bobcat is a test framework which supports AEM.
 In this template can be also found examples of how to implement simple tests for AEM Author mode.

 More details: [here]({{site.baseurl}}/docs/templates/bobcat-aem-junit/)
 {: .notice--info}